saifalamkhan373/Crammer/README.md

 # Crammer
-This is a group video calling website built using JavaScript, CSS, and Socket.io.
+This is a group video calling web app built using JavaScript, CSS3, and Socket.io.
 It allows users to participate in video calls with multiple participants in real-time.

 **Features**
 ->Real-time Video Calls: Users can join and participate in video calls with multiple participants.